r2c-CSE/semgrep-utilities/README.md

 This utility helps to set up Semgrep Scans in Azure classic pipelines.

 Requirements:
-* In your system, create environment variable ADO_TOKEN with a valid Azure DevOps API Token.
+* Create your system's environment variable `ADO_TOKEN` with a valid Azure DevOps API Token.
 ```
 export ADO_TOKEN=xxxxxx
 ```
 * Follow steps from the [Azure Classic pipelines presentation:](https://docs.google.com/presentation/d/1PIjNss8Zy9413v99-5udNxycJFEoCz3JFRMbf1OY344/edit?usp=sharing)
-    * Create Semgrep task group at project level.
+    * Create a Semgrep task group at the project level.
 It must be named as Semgrep-Task-Group
-    * Create Semgrep variables at project level.
+    * Create Semgrep variables at the project level.
 It must be named as Semgrep_Variables.
-    * Modify script semgrep-ci/azure/update_pipeline_with_semgrep_task.py adding org (organization name) and project (project name).
-Constants section.
+    * Modify script `semgrep-ci/azure/update_pipeline_with_semgrep_task.py` by adding org (organisation name) and project (project name)—constants section.
-    * Get Task Group ID and add to the python script too.
+    * Get Task Group ID and add it to the Python script too.
 * run script:
 ```
 python3 semgrep-ci/azure/update_pipeline_with_semgrep_task.py